saranshkarira/Fastest-Object-Detector-of-PyTorch/README.md

 Use this API if you want to make your own dataset and train the pretrained YOLOv2 over it.

 ### Speed and Accuracy:
-The basic functions of the code were inspired from https://github.com/longcw/yolo2-pytorch which is still an experimental project and wasn't achieving mAP as per the orignal YOLOv2 implementation, yet I found it impressive that the postprocessing functions and custom modules were implemented in Cython, using them certainly gave a headstart, plus I improved it even more so now this API is 700% faster than that implementation and is as accurate as the orignal implementation.
+The basic functions of the code were inspired from https://github.com/longcw/yolo2-pytorch which is still an experimental project and wasn't achieving mAP as per the orignal YOLOv2 implementation, yet I found it impressive that the postprocessing functions and custom modules were implemented in Cython, using them certainly gave a headstart, plus I improved it even more so now this API is 700% faster than longcw's and is as accurate as the orignal implementation.

 ### LMDB Support:
 - The LMDB database offers the fastest read speeds, is memory-mapped and corruption proof.